-Figure 8 shows multi-model means (MMM) and standard deviations.
-The MMM in Fig. 8a was calculated for all models, while the MMM in Fig. 8d was calculated only for models with a RMSE less than 10, as indicated in Fig. 7 - i.e., all models except SOCOLv3.0, ACCESS CCM, EMAC-L47, ULAQ-CCM and UMUKCA-UCAM.
-The CCMI models simulate a global-mean tropospheric ozone abundance of 31.1 DU (Fig. 8a), and 30.2 DU (Fig. 8d), depending on the MMM definition applied.
-Both global-mean MMMs are close to the OMI/MLS global mean of 28.6 DU (Fig. 2b), however the MMMs differ markedly from OMI/MLS in terms of the global tropospheric ozone distribution.
+Figure 4 shows multi-model means (MMM) and standard deviations.
+The MMM in Fig. 4a was calculated for all models, while the MMM in Fig. 4d was calculated only for models with a RMSE less than 10, as indicated in Fig. 3 - i.e., all models except SOCOLv3.0, ACCESS CCM, EMAC-L47, ULAQ-CCM and UMUKCA-UCAM.
+The CCMI models simulate a global-mean tropospheric ozone abundance of 31.1 DU (Fig. 4a), and 30.2 DU (Fig. 4d), depending on the MMM definition applied.
+Both global-mean MMMs are close to the OMI/MLS global mean of 28.6 DU (Fig. 5b).
+However, the MMMs differ markedly from OMI/MLS in terms of the global tropospheric ozone distribution.

 Compared to OMI/MLS, the models overestimate tropospheric column ozone almost everywhere between 60° N-60° S (the region where OMI/MLS data are available), regardless of the MMM definition.
 The exception is at southern midlatitudes, where the models underestimate tropospheric ozone compared to OMI/MLS.
-When the MMM is calculated for all models, the positive bias is up to 50%, and the negative bias reaches up to -33% (Fig. 8c).
-When models with an RMSE>10 are discarded from the MMM, the negative bias is largely unchanged at -32%, but the positive bias is reduced, and reaches up to 40% (Fig. 8f).

-These results broadly agree with models evaluated as part of ACCMIP (Young et al., 2013), and phase 5 of the Coupled Model Intercomparison Project (CMIP5) (Eyring et al., 2013), which used the same ozone precursor emissions as for CCMI.
-The ACCMIP models simulated, on average, up to 30% more tropospheric column ozone compared with OMI/MLS at northern midlatitudes (Young et al., 2013).
-The global- annual-mean tropospheric ozone column simulated by these models was 30.8 DU, calculated from 15 models.
-For the 18 CHEM models participating in CMIP5 (those models with interactive chemistry, i.e. ozone was calculated online and not prescribed from a climatology), the climatological-mean annual-mean MMM averaged over 2000-2005 was 30.5 DU (Eyring et al., 2013), which is similar to the MMMs calculated here.
+When the MMM is calculated for all models, the positive bias is up to 50%, and the negative bias reaches up to -33% (Fig. 4c).
+When models with an RMSE>10 are discarded from the MMM, the negative bias is largely unchanged at -32%, but the positive bias is reduced, and reaches up to 40% (Fig. 4f).
+These results broadly agree with models evaluated as part of ACCMIP (Young et al., 2013), and phase 5 of the Coupled Model Intercomparison Project (CMIP5) (Eyring et al., 2013).
+The ACCMIP models used the same ozone precursor emissions as for CCMI and simulated, on average, up to 30% more tropospheric column ozone compared with OMI/MLS at northern midlatitudes (Young et al., 2013).
+For the CHEM models participating in CMIP5 (those models with interactive chemistry, i.e. ozone was calculated online and not prescribed from a climatology), the climatological-mean annual-mean MMM averaged over 2000-2005 was 30.5 DU (Eyring et al., 2013), which is similar to the MMMs calculated here.
 The CMIP5 and ACCMIP MMMs also show a stronger interhemispheric gradient than OMI/MLS observations do, consistent with our findings.

-The standard deviation on the MMM is up to 11.3 DU when calculated for all models (Fig. 8b), and reduces to a maximum of 9.5 DU when calculated for only the "RMSE<10" models (Fig. 8e).
+The standard deviation on the MMM is up to 11.3 DU when calculated for all models (Fig. 4b), and reduces to a maximum of 9.5 DU when calculated for only the "RMSE<10" models (Fig. 4e).
 The variability between models is largest at northern midlatitudes, and in the continental outflow region off the west coast of Africa.